Forien/foundryvtt-forien-quest-log/README.md

 FQL is being updated for stability across core Foundry updates.
 This stability and long term maintenance of such is the _main feature_ of FQL presently.
 You can rest assured that the quest log experience you know and _love_ will continue to be available now and into the future.

-Moving forward FQL is transitioning back to ownership and maintenance by Forien who is active again with Foundry 3rd party development.

 ## Translations